 This shows the filter uses 11 symmetrical coefficients.
-This will require a minimum of 6 multiplications.
-This is indeed what is shown in Figure 15: Lab 1_1 Resource Analyzer where the final hardware is using 6 DSP48 components, the FPGA resource used to perform a multiplication.
+This will require a minimum of six multiplications.
+This is indeed what is shown at the end of the Configure the System Generator Blocks section where the final hardware is using six DSP48 components, the FPGA resource used to perform a multiplication.